 Part of the site will focus on hats – sewing patterns for them and photos of hats I’ve purchased (vintage and contemporary) as well as those I’ve made by hand or on my sewing machine.

 One question I get asked a lot is where I get my hats.
 Well, some of my older hats like my Kangol wool berets (before they started putting the logo on the outside) were bought at a mall in upstate New York where I grew up.
 Some were presents from my sisters or friends.
 Others were from vintage shops, thrift stores, hat specialty stores, and crafters at street fairs.
-For info on where I’ve purchased hats, read “Shopping for Hats” (Natasha’s featured in the hats in that post.
+For info on where I’ve purchased hats, read “Shopping for Hats” (Natasha, my mannequin head is featured in the hats in that post.
 She has eyelashes!).

 Hats are a great accessory to any wardrobe.
 So if you don’t wear a hat, maybe you’ll consider making or wearing one today!